 It’s not only following surgery that people can benefit from physio and rehab in a group setting, anyone recovering from an injury can reap the rewards!

-Having our group rehab sessions now in full swing at goPhysio – here’s some thoughts as to why group physio can have such a positive impact!
+Having exercise rehabilitation classes now in full swing at goPhysio – here’s some thoughts as to why group physio can have such a positive impact!

 - Connection with other people – Often, when you’ve had an injury or a recovering from surgery, it can be a very lonely time.
 In a group situation, you can gain positive connections with others, working towards a common goal and helping support each other.